Decomposition theorem of Beilinson, Bernstein and Deligne: Decomposition for proper maps

 where the summands are semi-simple perverse-sheaves, meaning they are direct sums of push-forwards of intersection cohomology sheaves.

 If X is not smooth, then the above results remain true when $\mathbb Q[\dim X]$ is replaced by the intersection cohomology complex $IC$.

 Proofs

-The decomposition theorem was first proved by Beilinson, Bernstein, and Deligne.
+The decomposition theorem was first proved by Beilinson, Bernstein, Deligne and Gabber.
 Their proof is based on the usage of weights on l-adic sheaves in positive characteristic.
 A different proof using mixed Hodge modules was given by Saito.
 A more geometric proof, based on the notion of semismall maps was given by de Cataldo and Migliorini.

 For semismall maps, the decomposition theorem also applies to Chow motives.